timersys/wpfavs/README.txt

 == Description ==

 Wp Favs is a bulk plugin installation / activation tool that let you import your plugins lists (aka Wp Favs) from [http://wpfavs.com](http://wpfavs.com) or get your favorites plugins from WordPress.org

+The plugin is and will remain free and no registration is needed.

 You can either go to Wp Favs site and [register an account](http://wpfavs.com/wp-login.php?action=register) to create your own lists or you can [browse](http://wpfavs.com/wpfavs) other users existing lists and use them with quick key.